catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

 When no configuration arguments are passed, the OpenStack client tools will try to obtain their configuraton from environment variables.
-To help you define these variables the cloud dashboard allows you to download an OpenStack RC file from which you can easily source the required configuration.
+To help you define these variables, the cloud dashboard allows you to download an OpenStack RC file from which you can easily source the required configuration.

 To download an OpenStack RC file from the dashboard:

-* Log to your project on the dashboard and select your preferred region.
+* Log in to your project on the dashboard and select your preferred region.

 * From the left hand menu select "API Access" and click on "Download OpenStack RC File v2.0".
 Save this file on the host where the client